History of Riley Gaines in Timeline

 2017: High School Championship Wins

-In 2017, as a junior at Station Camp High School, Riley Gaines won the 100-yard butterfly and 100-yard freestyle in the TISCA High School Swim & Dive Championship in Knoxville.
+In 2017, as a junior at Station Camp High School, Riley Gaines won the 100-yard butterfly and 100-yard freestyle at the TISCA High School Swim & Dive Championship in Knoxville.

 2019: Joins University of Kentucky Swim Team

-In 2019, Riley Gaines joined the University of Kentucky's swim team and made the All-SEC Freshman Team.
+In 2019, Riley Gaines joined the University of Kentucky's swim team and was named to the All-SEC Freshman Team.
 She also made the All-SEC Second Team in 2019.

-In 2019, Riley Gaines met British swimmer Louis Barker at the University of Kentucky.
-They began dating.
+In 2019, Riley Gaines started dating British swimmer Louis Barker after they met at the University of Kentucky.

 2020: All-SEC Second Team